metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 ## Participating entities

-Exactly X entities MUST participate in the generation process, where X is the total number of key shares to be generated.
+Exactly `n` entities MUST participate in the generation process, where `n` is the total number of key shares to be generated.
 Every participant generates one unique share.

 The participants MUST be able to communicate over private, authenticated, point-to-point channels.